Nash Equilibrium Seeking Over Directed Graphs: Problem formulation

 For convenience, we define an extended pseudogradient as ${\bm F}({\bf z})=\mbox{col}( \nabla_1 J_1({\bf z}^1),\,\dots,\, \nabla_N J_N({\bf z}^N))\in \R^N$ for this game $\mbox{G}$.
-The following assumption on this extended pseudogradient $\bm F$ is made in \cite{gadjov2019passivity}. \begin{assj} The extended pseudogradient $\bm F$ is $l_{F}$-Lipschitz with $l_{F}>0$. \end{assj}
+The following assumption on this extended pseudogradient $\bm F$ is made in \cite{gadjov2019passivity}: \begin{assj} The extended pseudogradient $\bm F$ is $l_{F}$-Lipschitz with $l_{F}>0$. \end{assj}

 Let $l=\max\{\bar l,\, l_{F}\}$.
 According to Theorem 2 in \cite{gadjov2019passivity}, along the trajectory of system \eqref{sys:generator-gad}, ${\bm z}^i(t)$ will exponentially converge to $z^*$ as $t$ goes to $+\infty$ if graph $\mathcal{G}$ is undirected and satisfies a strong coupling condition of the form: $\lambda_2> \frac{l^2}{\underline{l}}+l$.
-Although this connectivity condition is further relaxed by some singular perturbation technique, the derived results of \cite{gadjov2019passivity} are still limited to undirected graphs.
+Note that the coupling condition might be violated in applications for a given game and undirected graph (since the scalars $\lambda_2$ and $\frac{l^2}{\underline{l}}+l$ are both fixed).
+Although the authors in \cite{gadjov2019passivity} further relaxed this connectivity condition by some singular perturbation technique, the derived results are still limited to undirected graphs.

-In this paper, we assume that the information sharing graph is directed and satisfies the following condition. \begin{assj} Digraph $\mathcal{G}$ is strongly connected. \end{assj}
+In this paper, we assume that the information sharing graph is directed and satisfies the following condition: \begin{assj} Digraph $\mathcal{G}$ is strongly connected. \end{assj}

 The main goal of this paper is to exploit the basic idea of algorithm \eqref{sys:generator-gad} and develop effective distributed variants to solve this problem for digraphs under Assumption \ref{ass:graph} including undirected connected graphs as a special case.
 Since the information flow might be asymmetric in this case, the resultant equilibrium seeking problem is thus more challenging than the undirected case.